BControl¶

 The Interface Kit currently includes six classes derived from

-.
+BColorControl, and BTextControl.
 In addition, it

-has two classes— BListView
+has two classes— BListView and BMenuItem —that

 implement control devices but are not derived from this class.

-and its subclass, BOutlineListView
+BListView and its subclass, BOutlineListView,

-share an interface with the BList
+share an interface with the BList class (of the Support Kit)

-is designed to work with the other classes in
+and BMenuItem is designed to work with the other classes in

 the menu system.
-Like BControl
+Like BControl, BListView and

-inherit from the Application Kit’s
+BMenuItem inherit from the Application Kit’s

-BInvoker
+BInvoker class.

-As BListView
+As BListView and BMenuItem demonstrate, it’s

-possible to implement a control device that’s not a BControl
+possible to implement a control device that’s not a BControl.

 However, it’s simpler to take advantage of the code that’s already provided

-class.
+by the BControl class.
 That way you can keep a simple

 programming interface and avoid reimplementing functions that

-has defined for you.
+BControl has defined for you.
 If your application defines its

 own control devices—dials, sliders, selection lists, and the like—they

-should be derived from BControl
+should be derived from BControl.